-The historic and associative values relate to the original owner and use of the property and buildings and the contribution they made to the history of Berlin (now Kitchener).
-This land has always been used a church, with that use continuing till today.
+The historic and associative values of 73 Young Street relate to the original owner and use of the property and buildings, and the contributions they made to Kitchener's history.
+This land has always been used a church and contains one of the oldest churches in Kitchener.

 The church today sits on land that was purchased on August 16, 1854 from David Weber for \$200.00.
-Prior to the formation of St. Mary's Parish, the few Catholic families travelled to St. Agatha Church to attend Mass.
-In 1852, Kitchener, which at that time was Berlin, was chosen to be the county seat.
+Prior to the formation of St. Mary's Parish, the few Catholic families travelled to St. Agatha Church to attend mass.
+In 1852, Kitchener (Berlin) was chosen to be the county seat.
 Since this was chosen to be the leading community, the Jesuits chose the this area to make a community centre.
 Father Rupert Ebner S.J., who was the spiritual leader from 1848 to 1856, encouraged the Catholics of Strassburg Williamsburg, Bridgeport, and Lexington to unite with those of Berlin to build a church, and the group agreed.
 On September 17, 1854, the cornerstone was laid by Bishop DeCharbonnel of the Toronto Diocese.
 The church was completed in 1856, blessed by Bishop Farell, the first Bishop of Hamilton, and was given the title of St. Mary of the Seven Dolors.
 The original church measured 80 by 40 feet with additions being constructed in the next few years.

 On June 26, 1892, a meeting held in the church resulted in a discussion for funding the construction of a new church because of crowding and it was decided that the church would collect monthly funding to fund the new church.
-By 1899, the church had sufficient funds to purchase the adjoining land from John Fenell for &7,500.00.
-On September 30, 1900, Bishop T. J. Downing laid the cornerstone and in the late autumn of 1903, the church was completed.
+By 1899, the church had sufficient funds to purchase the adjoining land from John Fennell for \$7,500.00.
+On

+September 30, 1900, Bishop T. J. Downing laid the cornerstone and in the late autumn of 1903, the church was completed.
 It had been planned by Arthur William Holmes of Toronto.
-It's date of construction, having been built at a time when Kitchener was Berlin, makes this church is one of the oldest churches and buildings in Kitchener, thus having significant historical and associative value.
+It's date of construction, having been built at a time when Kitchener was Berlin, makes this church one of the oldest churches and buildings in Kitchener, thus having significant historical and associative value.